What is a Motor Carrier Permit (MCP)?

 - Vehicles operated by household goods and/or passenger carriers.

-- Vehicles operated by household goods carriers to transport used office, store, and institutional furniture and fixtures when operated under a household goods carrier permit.
+- Vehicles operated by household goods carriers to transport used office, store, and institutional furniture.
+Fixtures when operated under a household goods carrier permit.

-- Pickup trucks with a gross vehicle weight rating of less than 11,500 pounds, a removed weight of less than 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length when operated in non-commercial circumstances.
+- Pickup trucks with a gross vehicle weight rating of fewer than 11,500 pounds, a removed weight of fewer than 8,001 pounds, and equipped with a box-type bed not going over 9 feet in length when operated in non-commercial circumstances.

 - Utility trailers, camp trailers, or trailer coaches.

-- Vehicles providing transportation of passengers only, a passenger stage corporation transporting baggage and express upon a passenger vehicles incidental to the transportation of passengers.
+- Vehicles providing transportation of passengers only, a passenger stage corporation transporting baggage and express upon a passenger vehicle incidental to the transportation of passengers.

 - Vehicles used only for personal use and are 10,000 pounds gross vehicle weight rating or less.

-- Two-axle daily rental trucks with a gross vehicle weight rating of less than 26,001 pounds when operated in non-commercial use.
+- Two-axle daily rental trucks with a gross vehicle weight rating of fewer than 26,001 pounds when operated in non-commercial use.

-- Vehicles which are exempt from vehicle registration fees.
+- Vehicles are exempt from vehicle registration fees.

 Can the DMV Suspend a Permit?